sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 ### Find resources that are already in use

-You can also ask Cody to find resources, such as libraries, that are already in use and available in a codebase.
-This makes it easy to ensure you're not reinventing the wheel.
+You can ask Cody to find resources, such as libraries, that are already in use and available in a codebase.

 Try asking Cody: "Do we already use any _language_ libraries that provide _XYZ_?"